bhaworth/fn4dev_v1/README.md

 The stack also gives the user the option to disable the default behaviour of creating a dedicated compartment for all resources within the deployment.
 This compartment is created under the compartment selected within the stack config.
 Other options include deploying a sample nginx HTTPS server with DNS name in oci.Fn4dev.ml.

 Upon completion of the deployment, an Application Information tab will be shown within the Stack.
-The Public IP of the Bastion as well as the Private IP of the Head Node will be displayed here.
+The Public IP of the Bastion as well as the Private IP of the App DB Srv will be displayed here.
 The deployment ID will also be shown - this is included in almost all resource names and is a random 5 character lower case string to help people identify differing stack deployments, beyond the optional environment name and user defined name prefix.
 ## Terraform Files

 - `vcn.tf` creates the Virtual Cloud network with CIDR 10.0/16, a public subnet (10.0.0.0/24) with route table and security list with an Internet Gateway and a private subnet (10.0.1.0/24) with route table and security list with a NAT Gateway.
 - `main.tf` creates the Compute Instances and Storage Volumes.
-A Bastion server is connected to the Public Subnet and a Head Node server for the Fn4 Cluster is attached to the Private Network.
-The Head Node has two balanced tier Block Volumes attached via para-virtualisation.
+A Bastion server is connected to the Public Subnet and a App DB Srv server for the Fn4 Cluster is attached to the Private Network.
+The App DB Srv has two balanced tier Block Volumes attached via para-virtualisation.
 - `lbaas.tf` creates the Load Balancer service with a TCP/443 pass through listener to the headnode as the lone backend server.
 - `lb_nsg.tf` creates the Network Security Group for the Load Balancer
-- `hn_nsg.tf` creates the Network Security Group for the Head Node
+- `hn_nsg.tf` creates the Network Security Group for the App DB Srv
 - `datasources.tf` is used for specific functions and data sources within Terraform
-- `iam.tf` creates a dynamic group and policy to allow OCI CLI operations from the Head Node.
+- `iam.tf` creates a dynamic group and policy to allow OCI CLI operations from the App DB Srv.
 Optionally (default = true) creates a new compartment to house all the stack resources
 - `dns.tf` creates an entry in the test domain oci.Fn4dev.ml for the load balancer public IP

 ## Cloud Init Files